stormysmoke/sent2vec-server/README.md

 The application uses RabbitMQ for communicating with the client.

-Make sure you have a running RabbitMQ server listening on the following ports:
+Make sure you have a running RabbitMQ server listening on the default port 5672.

-- 5672 (default)
-- 1723
+For development, I often use a RabbitMQ server additionally listening on port 1723, because in some network outgoing connections to port 5672 are blocked by the firewall.

 Note the URI of this server.
 A RabbitMQ server URI has the following format: